OPSWAT/metadefender-k8s/README.md

  For provision in AWS follow this [doc](https://docs.opswat.com/mdcore/cloud-deployment/metadefender-core-provisioned-in-aws-eks)
  For install MD Core in an already created cluster follow this [doc](https://docs.opswat.com/mdcore/kubernetes-configuration/metadefender-core-in-your-already-created-k8s)

+### Release Notes

+*Sep 6, 2023*

+##### New

+- Resource requests and limits for each pod of MetaDefender for Secure Storage
+- Readiness Probe using health check for MetaDefender Core

+##### Fixed
+- Azure PostgreSQL set up when using MetaDefender K8S script
+- Deployment template when enabling TLS of MetaDefender Core

 <p align="right">(<a href="#top">back to top</a>)</p>